coderefinery/coderefinery.org/content/blog/2022-11-08-video-publishing.md

 When we went online, many people thought: avoid recording courses, that's a privacy risk for participants.
-I firmly think this is the right choice: no privacy risk to participants is worth it, and "don't say anything if you don't want to be recorded" isn't good enough, either - I don't want to push "publish" and have to *hope* that no one missed the warning.
+I firmly think this is the right choice: I don't think any privacy risk to participants is worth it, and "don't say anything if you don't want to be recorded" isn't good enough, either - I don't want to push "publish" and have to *hope* that no one missed the warning.
 I don't want to motivate participants to be silent.
 Editing videos takes a long time and is hardly worth it.

-This is part of why we developed [livestreaming](@/blog/2022-11-14-livestreaming-courses.md): we want to separate the instructor interaction from learner interaction, so that there is *no privacy risk whatsoever*.
+This is part of why we developed [livestream teaching](@/blog/2022-11-14-livestreaming-courses.md): we want to separate the instructor interaction from learner interaction, so that there is *no privacy risk whatsoever when recording*.
 This only works if the livestream is engaging enough, but our previous posts show how we handled that problem.

 In order for a video to be useful, it has to be published *quickly*.
-Watching videos months later isn't that engaging, but as a immediate follow-up for things you missed, or catching up if you had to miss a day, it is *extremely* useful.
+Watching videos months later isn't that engaging[1], but as a immediate follow-up for things you missed, or catching up if you had to miss a day, it is *extremely* useful.
 We can't have a long publishing process with this.
-If learners know videos will be available, they are suddenly much more free to go with the flow of the course.

 So, with livestreaming, what do we get?
 * The livestreaming platform usually records the video, making it